wcontractor/wcontractor.github.io/content/Plot_Halal_Restaurants.md

     data = file.read()

 json_data = json.loads(data)

 ```

 ## Get Locations

-In the cell below I iterate over the items in json_Data and create 2 lists that store that latitude and longitude.
+In the cell below I iterate over the items in json_data and create 2 lists that store that latitude and longitude.
 I then zip those 2 lists together to create 1 so that I can pass the coordinates of the halal restaurants to gmaps.

 ```python